 Written by Jaan Soone (1st edition).

-In Parliament, the file has been referred to the Committee on Transport and Tourism.
-The rapporteur, Tilly Metz (Greens/EFA, Luxembourg), has yet to publish her draft report.
+In the European Parliament, the file has been referred to the Committee on Transport and Tourism (TRAN), which has appointed Isabel García Muñoz (S&D, Spain) as rapporteur.
+She published her draft report on 20 October 2023.

-- November 2023: ‘Improving use of rail infrastructure capacity‘ (1st edition)
+- November 2023: Revision of the Weights and Dimensions Directive (1st edition)

 |Ordinary legislative |